 Buyers love to snoop and will open closet and cabinet doors.
 Think of the message it sends if items fall out!
 Now imagine what a buyer believes about you if she sees everything organized.
 It says you probably take good care of the rest of the house as well.
 This means:

 Almost every home shows better with less furniture.
 Remove pieces of furniture that block or hamper paths and walkways and put them in storage.
 Since your bookcases are now empty, store them.
 Remove extra leaves from your dining room table to make the room appear larger.
 Leave just enough furniture in each room to showcase the room's purpose and plenty of room to move around.
 You don't want buyers scratching their heads and saying, "What is this room used for?"

 If you want to take window coverings, built-in appliances or fixtures with you, remove them now.
 If the chandelier in the dining room once belonged to your great grandmother, take it down.
-If a buyer never sees it, she won't want it.
-Once you tell a buyer she can't have an item, she will covet it, and it could blow your deal.
+If a buyer never sees it, they won't want it.
+Once you tell a buyer they can't have an item, they will covet it, and it could blow your deal.
 Pack those items and replace them, if necessary.

 It's how David Copperfield would sell a house.
 It's beyond decorating and cleaning.
 It's about perfecting the art of creating moods.
 Staging makes your house look bigger, brighter, cleaner, warmer, more loving and, best of all, it makes home buyers want to buy it.

 Contrary to what you might think, it's about more than preparing the house for sale.
 Staging is what you do after you've cleaned, de-cluttered, painted, made minor repairs; it's all about dressing the house for sale.